bnfour/ritsu-fuse/readme.md

 new RitsuFuseWrapper().Start(settings);
 ```

 Where `settings` is a `RitsuFuseSettings` instance.
-This call will block -- so the only way to stop it is to kill the app or use `umount(8)`.
+This call will block -- so the only way to stop it is to use `umount(8)` or to kill the app.
 (Not very useable, is it?
-Still figuring out a way to properly stop it.)
+[This is related to the architecture of the underlying libraries.](https://github.com/alhimik45/Mono.Fuse.NETStandard/issues/3))

 ### RitsuFuseSettings
 `RitsuFuseSettings` is a POCO that mostly corresponds to the [console wrapper's options](#options):